Euphoric Heartbreak: Release and reception

 Glasvegas's second album Euphoric Heartbreak was released on 4 April 2011 reaching No.10 in the UK and No.1 in Sweden.
 The album polarised opinion, some reviews criticised the band for being too bold and that the album was too big a departure from their debut whilst others praised this move forward and the high quality songwriting the album contained.
 Initial reviews of the album were generally positive with the Daily Record declaring it "the album of the year!"
 NME gave the album 9/10, and wrote that; "Turning pain into joy is the stuff that dreams are made of for an album as thrillingly ambitious as it is enigmatic".
 Clash magazine praised the band for delivering a more accomplished sound by reassuringly admitting "pioneers they remain".
 The BBC declared the album "a triumph" despite all the upheaval with the band in 2010.

 However, the album garnered negative opinions such as Pitchfork, who felt the album was "too bombastic and that it simply numbs you with 50 minutes of novocaine for the soul."
 While PopMatters gave the album 5/10 and said that the "album smears together into one gigantic well-produced stadium anthem, shining like the night sky while remaining just as inert".
 The Guardian awarded the album 3/5 but felt "they were still waiting on an undeniable triumph from Glasvegas" Furthermore, The Independent gave the album 2/5, saying it was "insubstantial" and that "as with bad acting, it's not persuasive enough to make one care."

 On 16 September 2011 it was announced that the band's song "The World Is Yours" (the second listed track) from Euphoric Heartbreak would be featured on the soundtrack in EA Sports football game, FIFA 12.

 A free download of "The World Is Yours" was made available on Glasvegas' official website on 16 January 2011.
 It was also revealed that the opening track "Pain Pain, Never Again" is a spoken word piece, and likewise the final track "Change" features James Allan's mother performing a small spoken word piece.
 According to James Allan, the forward and backward slashes contained in the album title represent "the ascent, the crest of a wave, and then the crash."
 I Feel Wrong (Homosexuality Pt:1) and Stronger Than Dirt (Homosexuality Pt:2) were also key tracks on the album.

 Singles

 The band released their first official single from the album, "Euphoria, Take My Hand" on 28 March 2011.
 The single included two exclusive b-sides: "Georgia, Walk With Me" and "7 AM Eternally".

 Artwork

-The USA release of the album features a photo of Allan's mother on the cover instead of Marilyn Monroe.
+The US release of the album features a photo of Allan's mother on the cover instead of Marilyn Monroe.